xpdAcq/xpdAcq/_sources/robot.rst.txt

 0. Load data into ``bt`` as usual
 ----------------------------------

-Follow the normal routine for loading data from the sample spreadsheet from import_sample_.
+Follow the normal routine for loading data from the sample spreadsheet.

 1. Tell ``bt`` about where the samples are loaded in the robot magazine
 -----------------------------------------------------------------------